tzungda/fluidSim/README.md

 4. Open the particleDisplay solution and compile.

 ## Next
-Rewrite part of the computation to CUDA, OpenMP or TBB.
+Rewrite part of the computation to CUDA or TBB.

 ## Images
 ![alt text](https://github.com/tzungda/fluidSim/blob/main/outputImages/outputImage.0006.png)